wtechgo/vidhop-docker/readme.md

 Finally, VidHop provides many utilities for day-to-day use such as keeping a history, renaming of downloaded files, inspect video specs of files and URLs, remove the last download or play it...

-## Technical Information

-VidHop is in essence a collection of bash scripts users load in terminal via `.bashrc` or by calling the loader `. vidhop` or `source vidhop` or another shell (also tested on zsh).

-VidHop uses [YT-DLP](https://github.com/yt-dlp/yt-dlp) (written in Python) for downloading videos and metadata.
-`install.sh` also installs FFmpeg for converting YT-DLP downloads when necessary.

-Handling metadata JSON files happens with [JQ](https://github.com/stedolan/jq).

-Finally, VidHop (`install.sh`) installs a bunch of useful packages like `openssh, rsync, mediainfo, selenium and beautifulsoup4 (for scraping channel avatar images) and tor, proxychains-ng (for dealing with censored videos)`
-.

 ## Commands